danthe1st/DanBot1/README.md

 # DanBot1
-a little Discord Chat Bot.
+a little Discord Chat Bot.<br>
-for a list of Commands and standard-permissions visit https://www.wwwmaster.at/daniel/data/DanBot1/
+For a list of Commands and standard-permissions visit https://www.wwwmaster.at/daniel/data/DanBot1/